 The projects are take-home projects/in-class.

-Project 1 is a review project.
-You make review materials with your classmates during the class.
+Project 1: A review project.
+You are required to produce review materials with your classmates during the class.

-Project 2 has two main components (writing assignments/ presentations/ peer reflections).
-All these tasks must be handed in by the deadline in-person or via D2L.
+Project 2: Writing assignments/ Presentations/ Peer reflections.
+All these tasks must be handed in by the deadline inperson or via D2L.
 The extension of the deadlines is NOT allowed, unless you have a legitimate reason including a serious accident, illness, and so forth.
 Late submissions will be accepted for only writing assignments and presentations.
 Each late submission will be subject to a 5% deduction per day.
 No submission will be accepted if more than 1 week has past and will result in a grade of zero, unless you have a legitimate reason including a serious accident, illness, and so forth.
-Note: If you need to submit after the due date, please email to your instructor to re-open the submission files since all files will be closed on the due date.
+Note: If you need to submit after the due date, please email to your instructor to reopen the submission files since all files will be closed on the due date.